-Consult the AU Topical Index in AICPA Professional Standards under "Departures From Established Principles," "Adverse Opinions," and "Qualified Opinions" for additional references to specific types of U.S. GAAP departures that could result in either a qualified or adverse opinion.
+Consult the AU topical index in AICPA Professional Standards under "Departures From Established Principles," "Adverse Opinions," and "Qualified Opinions" for additional references to specific types of U.S. GAAP departures that could result in either a qualified or adverse opinion.

 Note: In February 2010, the AICPA issued SAS No. 119, which supersedes AU section 551A.
-This SAS addresses the auditor's responsibility when engaged to report on whether supplementary information is fairly stated in all material repects in relation to financial statements as a whole.
-SAS No. 119 is effective for audits of plans for periods beginning on or after December 15, 2010 (that is, January 1, 2011, for plans with calendar year-end).
+This SAS addresses the auditor's responsibility when engaged to report on whether supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.
+The following additional questions should be answered for audits of plans for periods beginning on or after December 15, 2010 (that is, January 1, 2011, for plans with calendar year-ends).
 Early application is permitted.
+This checklist has been updated to reflect the reporting requirements of SAS No. 119.

 Supplementary information is defined as information presented outside the basic financial statements, excluding required supplementary information that is not considered necessary for the financial statements to be fairly presented in accordance with the applicable financial reporting framework.
 Such information may be presented in a document containing the audited financial statements or separate from the financial statements.
+For example, the supplemental schedules required by ERISA to be attached to the Form 5500 are considered supplementary information.